The All-New Volkswagen Polo GTi Goes Electric

 But now that EVs are headed for mainstream, Volkswagen has jumped at the chance to rekindle some of that mojo with their new Polo GTi, albeit this time it’s an electric car.

 The Polo GTI has a 226 PS motor driving the front wheels with 290 Nm of torque available at the tap of the right foot.
-From a standstill, it will hit 62 mph in a very agreeable in 6.8 seconds – but just like all previous GTi’s, it makes for an outstanding everyday car, too.
+From a standstill, it will hit 62 mph in a very agreeable 6.8 seconds – but just like all previous GTi’s, it makes for an outstanding everyday car, too.

 GTi-ness